 - Letting a drunk friend borrow your gun.

-To help you better understand Nevada's law on negligent entrustment, our Las Vegas personal injury lawyers discuss, below:
+To help you better understand Nevada's law on negligent entrustment, our Nevada personal injury lawyers discuss, below:

 - 1. The elements of negligent entrustment in Nevada